Shipping invertebrates during winter 101. Triple frost protection for invertebrates (and also insects and reptiles)

 The Philosophy: It’s Not Just About the Heat Pack

-Insulation depth: You don’t just put a bug in a box; you wrap it in layers like a person wearing winter clothes.
+Insulation depth: You don’t just put a bug in a box with a heat pack; you wrap it in layers like a person wearing winter clothes.

-- Primary Containers: Plastic salad boxes: durable and lightweight.
+- Primary Containers: Plastic salad boxes are durable and lightweight.
 Important tip ⚠️: you don’t need to make many holes on it!
 Invertebrates don’t need that and you are also risking more unnecessary airflow.
 Max I have 4 small holes, and that’s already a lot.

 - The Shell: EPS (Styrofoam) box that is sealed (that is important), since just cut pieces of styrofoam placed on all four sides, top and bottom of the cardboard box do almost nothing against frost, since cold air can freely enter inside.